 Acknowledging and resurfacing those memories, and the emotions associated with them can be very powerful.

 5. Hop on product placement.

-“Of course, gaming peripheral companies have been doing this a long time, making sure that streamers were wearing their brand of headset or keyboard.
-I anticipate we’re going to see a lot more mass market brands move into that space to try to get placement during streaming activities.
+According to Mat, “Gaming peripheral companies have been doing this a long time, making sure that streamers were using their brand of headset or keyboard.
+I anticipate we’re going to see a lot more mass-market brands move into that space to try to get placement during streaming activities.
 People like Ninja are on the forefront of that, so it’s fun to watch.
-It’s like the dawn of a new era of media, and we’re seeing it all develop in real-time.” —Mat Piscatella, a gaming industry analyst for NPD
+It’s like the dawn of a new era of media, and we’re seeing it all develop in real-time.”

 6. Reach an untapped market.

-“We market more to the Coachella audience, the younger kids that don’t know exactly what this is or think it might be geeky until they read about it.
-Then they’re like, ‘Oh, maybe we should check this out.’ —Don DeLeon, co-creator of the Stash House escape room
+“We market more to the Coachella audience,” says DeLeon, “the younger kids that don’t know exactly what this is or think it might be geeky until they read about it.
+Then they’re like, ‘Oh, maybe we should check this out.’”

 7. To make a good branded game, you’ll need time and other resources.